ssatguru/BabylonJS-CharacterController/README.md

 - forwardFacing - Optional.
 If the avatar's face is forward facing (positive Z direction) set this to true.
 By default it is false.

-If using animation ranges the player skeleton is expected to have the following animation ranges named as follows
+If using animation ranges the player skeleton is expected to have the animation ranges named as follows

 - idle
 - idleJump
 - walk
 - walkBack
+- walkBackFast
 - run
 - runJump
 - fall
 - turnRight
+- turnRightFast
 - turnLeft
+- turnLeftFast
 - strafeLeft
+- strafeLeftFast
 - strafeRight
+- strafeRightFast
 - slideDown

-If an animation is not present the controller will not play that animation and will continue playing the animation it was playing just before.
+If an animation is not provided then the controller will not play that animation and will continue playing the animation it was playing just before.

+Also there are some animations which end with string "Fast".
+If these are not present then the controller will play the non-fast version but at twice the speed.
+So for example lets say you provided "strafeLeft" but not "strafeLeftFast" then the controller will play the "stafeLeft" animation whenever it has to play the "strafeLeftFast" but at twice the speed of "strafeLeft".

+The "Fast" animations are played when the user presses the "mod" key (usually "shift key) along with the normal key.
+Example: to play "strafeLeft" if the key is set to "q" then to play "strafeLeftFast" the key would be "q" and "shift".

-If your animation range is named differently from those mentioned above then use the setWalkAnim(..), setWalkBackAnim(..) etc API to specify your animation range name.
+Now ff your animation range is named differently from those mentioned above then use the setWalkAnim(..), setWalkBackAnim(..) etc API to specify your animation range name.

 If instead of animation ranges you have animation groups then you will have to provide a map of animation name to animation group.
 This is explained further down below.